zorzysty/confront/README.md

 Type in `help` and press Enter/Return to see all the currently available commands.

 ### Custom commands
 ConFront is pretty much useless until you power it up with your custom commands.
-You can pass them as the first argument when calling ConFront().
+You can pass them as the object in the first argument when calling ConFront().
-Let's create a simple command that adds together two numbers:
+Let's create a simple command that adds together two given numbers:
 ```javascript
 ConFront({
     "add": {